poboisvert/BotHawks.com/README.md

-# BotHawks - Automated Trading for CoinBase
+# BotHawks - Automated Trade Recommendation for CoinBase

 The purpose of this project is to simply and provide an easy access to fetch price quotation form the coinbase API.